Adam Sinagra: Professional career

-Sinagra was ranked as the 14th best player in the CFL's Amateur Scouting Bureau December rankings for players eligible in the 2020 CFL Draft, and sixth by players in U Sports, at the end of the 2019 U Sports season, but dropped off the CFL's final Top 20 list in April.
-He went undrafted in the 2020 CFL Draft.
+Sinagra was ranked as the 14th best player in the CFL's Amateur Scouting Bureau December rankings for players eligible in the 2020 CFL draft, and sixth by players in U Sports, at the end of the 2019 U Sports season, but dropped off the CFL's final Top 20 list in April.
+He went undrafted in the 2020 CFL draft.
 He was reportedly added as a non-counter player by the Montreal Alouettes, although it had not been officially announced.
+However, the season was cancelled due to the COVID-19 pandemic.
+Sinagra never played in the CFL.